Peter Orlando Hutchinson

-Peter Orlando Hutchinson (1810–1897) was an English Victorian diarist and artist.
+Peter Orlando Hutchinson (1810–1897) was an English Victorian historian, diarist and artist.
 He was born in Winchester, but spent all his adult life in Sidmouth, Devon.

+Diaries

 Hutchinson was a polymath whose interests ranged from politics to the preservation of telephone poles.
 He was also an amateur musician (flute and French horn) as well as a stonecarver.
 His major achievement, however, was a series of diaries and sketchbooks, containing observations on the geology, archaeology, botany and other items of interest relating to East Devon.
+But these studies, like his multi-volume History of Sidmouth, were not published in his lifetime.

+The Old Chancel

-In his capacity as a stonecarver, he helped to save and restore the Old Chancel in Sidmouth.
-He was on the Committee for the restoration of the parish church in 1860, but felt that not enough of the original building was being preserved, so he bought and re-erected the chancel in his own garden, later attaching it to his house.
+As an antiquary and passionate local historian, he tried to limit the enlargement and modernisation of the parish church in 1859.
+He lost the argument that not enough of the original building was being preserved, so he bought and re-erected its medieval chancel in his own garden.
+He used it originally as a museum and library, but he later incorporated it into a house, which still stands today.
+He recorded in his diaries how he added to the building, turning it into magnificent home, the Old Chancel.
+The result is highly idiosyncratic, including two carved self-portraits on either side of the fireplace in the chancel room, and another more whimsical work on the cantilevered staircase, the product of his youth spent in an architect’s office.

+The Old Chancel is the only grade 1 residential building in Sidmouth.